JohnnyJNQuan/test-api/README.md

 The APIs are for General algorithmic tasks and building todo To Do List endpoints

-these endpoints are exactly following the example.
+These endpoints are exactly following the example.

 You can run the https url below in integration test: